tbrown122387/wedding-website/content/info/places_to_stay.md

 1. The Inn at Perry Cabin

     - {{< rawhtml >}} <a href="https://innatperrycabin.com/">a luxury resort and spa</a> {{< /rawhtml >}}

     - fewer rooms available than the options below

 2. Fairfield Inn & Suites by Marriott

+    - we will have a shuttle service from here to Friday and Saturday's events

     - {{< rawhtml >}} <a href="tel:14108220050">call to book: (410) 822-0050</a> {{< /rawhtml >}}